aarongalbraith/flatiron-phase1-project-redo/README.md

 ### Genre

-In order to analyze the effect of genre, it was necessary and took some effort to isolate single genres, as IMDb listed multiple genres in the majority of its records.
-After teasing the genres apart, it became quite clear that some were more profitable than others, namely the horror and mystery genres.
+In order to analyze the effect of genre, it was necessary and took some effort to isolate single genres, as IMDb and Rotten Tomatoes listed multiple genres in the majority of their records.
+After teasing the genres apart, we discovered that action movies achieved higher profits while dramas achieved higher ROI.

 ![genre v.
 ROI](images/image02.jpg)